Logiqx/logiqx-dev/DatUtil/readme.txt

 Note: When using -X, DatUtil will not be able to identify CRC/SHA1 conflicts.

+If you wish to remove objects such as ROMs, disks or samples you can use the -p option.
+This has a variety of uses, including the removal of CPS-2 disks which at this time are somewhat large (~4GB)!

 The final option is '-s' for sorting the games before saving.
 This actually sorts games by their parent name first (n.b. name, not description) and then by the game name (n.b. name, not description).